Looking for the best snake traps in 2020? Then you're in the right place!

 In the below section we break down each of our product recommendations in a little more detail.

-The brightly-colored Jarrod's Snake Trap allows users to easily locate it in long grass or wooded areas.
+The Cahaba snake trap is definitely the best snake trap on the market and allows users to place it indoors or outdoor in long grass or wooded areas.
 The trap relies on a flat board with a strong adhesive.
 When snakes slither across it, they will become stuck.

-The adhesive used in the Jarrod's Trap is non-toxic.
+The adhesive used is non-toxic.
 Snakes can be released in a separate location by covering them in vegetable oil or spraying cooking spray.
 The trap captures snakes up to 2 ft. long and is effective at catching garter snakes and Copperheads.

 The Snake Guard Snake Trap is safe to use around pets and features a non-toxic adhesive.
 Users can release serpents or any other stuck animals using vegetable oil, which counteracts the glue.
 The trap is effective on serpents 2 ft. long and lower, and works well on baby or juvenile snakes.